Welcome to the help and support hub for

 any notes you've entered.

-This area will display any alert flags or notifications related
+This area will display any detection flags or notifications related

 to suspicious or notable content collected during your

 investigation.
-If there are no alerts, it will simply show
+If there are no detections, it will simply show

 "No new alerts".